Setting up conditions for success

 Key strategies for success

-Creating conditions for success for an employee with disability means developing a deep understanding of the barriers they face and taking targeted action to address them, both inside and outside the workplace.
-Strategies should be highly personalised to the individual, their needs and their context, and may include:
+Creating conditions for success in employment means understanding the individual’s unique needs and personal circumstances and putting in place targeted strategies and supports that enable them to thrive, both inside and outside the workplace.
+Strategies should be highly personalised to the individual, their goals and their personal circumstances and be based on:

 Creating an inclusive workplace